Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-8.md

 1. Hover your mouse over the `i` **(1)** icon to see the error message and determine the root cause of the failure.
 Based on the error message, revisit the challenge as necessary, and redo the validation by clicking on the **VALIDATE (3)** button again.
      ![](../media/validate04.png "Validation")

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
-The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.
+The support team is available to help you troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion
 Congratulations on completing the **Security Compliance as Code** challenge!
 Through this challenge  not only implemented security policies using Azure Policy but also emphasized the importance of automating the entire process through CI/CD pipelines thus ensuring continuous compliance in a dynamic cloud environment.
-The next challenge focuses seamlessly integrating and configuring Microsoft Defender for Cloud within a DevOps context, ensuring a secure and resilient software development lifecycle.
+The next challenge focuses on seamlessly integrating and configuring Microsoft Defender for Cloud within a DevOps context, ensuring a secure and resilient software development lifecycle.